Jo Pavey: Track and road running

-Ten days after the Commonwealth Games, Pavey won her first major championship, the 10,000 meters at the European Championships, just a little more than a month before turning 41, becoming the oldest female to win a gold medal in the history of the championships, more than three years older than the previous holder of the distinction (Lyubov Gurina, age 37 in 1994).
-Only 1950 British Marathoner Jack Holden was an older gold medalist.
-Pavey finished her 2014 season with bronze in the Continental Cup in Marrakech, Morocco.
-She was given the honour of being named the female captain of the European Team which won the Continental Cup ahead of the Americas, Africa and Asia-Pacific.
+Ten days after the Commonwealth Games, Pavey won her first major championship, the 10,000 meters at the European Championships, one month before turning 41.
+She became the oldest female to win a gold medal in the history of the championships.
+Pavey finished her 2014 season with bronze in the Continental Cup in Marrakech.
+She was named the female captain of the European Team which won the Continental Cup ahead of the Americas, Africa and Asia-Pacific.